crumbhole/argocd-lovely-plugin/README.md

 There is no way to modify any other files, that's what kustomize itself is for.

 ## What can I do with it?
-Have a look at the [test suite](test/README.md) for a lot of examples of how you can use this to make nice git repos for your applications.
+Have a look at the [examples directory](examples/README.md) for a list of examples of how you can use this to make nice git repos for your applications.
+This also refers to the [test directory](test/README.md), which contains a number of examples that also serve as CI/CD tests for this plugin.

 ## What doesn't it do?
 This is not a templating tool, there are plenty of choices out there to that stuff.
 It just brings together external tools.